Cleaning up the Mess: Re-Evaluating the Real-System Modeling Accuracy of Ramulator 2.0: Analysis of the Evaluation of Ramulator 2.0 in the Mess Paper

 {Second, the \omtwo{Mess} paper's \omtwo{scripts} use the SimpleO3 frontend of Ramulator~2.0~\cite{ramulator2github} with unrealistically low latency configurations compared to a real system.} For example, they configure 1) the cache latency to be \emph{0} CPU clock cycles and 2) each CPU core to have 1024 miss-status holding registers (MSHRs).
-Compared to a real CPU, such a configuration has 1) significantly smaller round-trip latency between a core and DRAM, 2) significantly lower queuing delay for memory requests when memory intensity is high.
-Thus, \omtwo{the Mess paper's} claim about Ramulator~2.0 that ``...the simulated memory latency is unrealistically low...'' \omtwo{(Section 4 of~\cite{mess})} is unfair \omcr{since the \omtwo{Mess paper's} unrealistically low-latency configuration of Ramulator~2.0 is in part responsible for such low latency}.
+Compared to a real CPU, such a configuration has 1) significantly smaller round-trip latency between a core and DRAM, \nbcr{4}{and} 2) significantly lower queuing delay for memory requests when memory intensity is high. \rcomment{C4} \omthree{About Ramulator~2.0's simulation accuracy,} the Mess paper claims that ``...the simulated memory latency is unrealistically low...'' \omtwo{(Section 4 of~\cite{mess})}.
+Because the unrealistic cache setup is in part responsible for the low latency observed in~\cite{mess}, the cache setup in~\cite{mess} constitutes a fundamental configuration error.
+Thus, the Ramulator 2.0 simulation accuracy claim made in the Mess paper~\cite{mess} is {incorrect}.